About The Team

 Glen Cairn – Kanata South Business Park

 Dr. Elizabeth (Betsy) Kristjansson is a full Professor in the School of Psychology, Faculty of Social Sciences at the University of Ottawa.
-She is a health measurement expert whose place-based research focuses on the socio-economic determinants of health.
-Her primary research interest is in systematic reviews on nutrition and food security interventions.
-Dr. Kristjansson is passionate about working, and sharing the results of her research, with others so that the knowledge can be applied to make a difference in the community.
-Dr. Kristjansson leads the Ottawa Neighbourhood Study (ONS), a strong intersectoral partnership that has produced one of the world’s largest datasets on contextual and compositional determinants of health, health behaviour, and health outcomes.
-She is also the lead university investigator on Food for All, a productive community-university research partnership with a focus on Community Food Security.
-Elizabeth is dedicated to her family.
+A health measurement expert, her place-based research has focused on the socio-economic determinants of health, with a primary interest in systematic reviews on nutrition and food security interventions.
+Dr. Kristjansson co-founded the Ottawa Neighbourhood Study (ONS) in 2006 with Dr. Mike Sawada.
+Under her leadership, ONS grew into a strong intersectoral partnership and one of the world’s largest datasets on contextual and compositional determinants of health, health behaviour, and health outcomes.
+Though now retired from the Principal Investigator role, she remains an active supporter of ONS and its mission.
+She was also the lead university investigator on Food for All, a community-university research partnership focused on Community Food Security.
+Betsy is dedicated to her family.
 She is also a passionate cyclist, cross-country skier, and nature-lover.

 Anzo Nguyen (he/him)